-Carnahan Lake surface chemistry water quality rating ranges from Poor to Fair (see Section 2.1 in this report).
+Carnahan Lake surface chemistry water quality rating ranges from Poor to Fair (see Section 2.1 of this report).

-Long Lake surface chemistry water quality rating ranges from Fair to Good (see Section 2.2 in this report).
+Long Lake surface chemistry water quality rating ranges from Fair to Good (see Section 2.2 of this report).

 There is concern over the increase in slime-like aquatic growth on shoreline rocks and structures in Long Lake.
-The RVCA annual water quality reports in the last several years indicate that 25 percent of the samples taken have a higher concentrate on nitrogen that the provincial recommended standard for recreational water quality, although the average of samples remains lower than this standard.*
+The RVCA annual water quality reports in the last several years indicate that 25 percent of the samples taken have a higher concentration of nitrogen than the provincial recommended standard for recreational water quality, although the average of samples remains lower than this standard.*

-Stub Creek surface chemistry water quality does not exhibit any sampling concerns (see Section 2.3 in this report).
+Stub Creek surface chemistry water quality does not exhibit any sampling concerns (see Section 2.3 of this report).

-Uens Creek surface chemistry water quality rating ranges from Poor to Fair (see Section 2.4 in this report).
+Uens Creek surface chemistry water quality rating ranges from Poor to Fair (see Section 2.4 of this report).

-Stag, Stubb and Uens Creek instream biological water quality conditions are unavailable due to unsuitable benthic invertebrate sample locations.
+Stag, Stubb and Uens Creeks instream biological water quality conditions are unavailable due to unsuitable benthic invertebrate sample locations.

 No septic system re-inspection program (mandatory or voluntary) is in effect, currently.*